HorizenOfficial/evm-documentation/docs/new_horizen/05-smart_contract/02-smart_contract_functionality.md

 )external onlyRole(ADMIN);
 ```

-- Which verify that the attestation id is incremental (newAttestationId = latestAttestationId + 1) if and only if this check is enabled, so we need to add a configuration flag somewhere.
-    * For the initial delivery, we will have a very simple relayer that will be replaced with a proper production-ready bridge for later milestones.
+- Verifies that the attestation id is incremental (newAttestationId = latestAttestationId + 1) if and only if this check is enabled.
+For Milestone 1.1, we have a very simple relayer that will be replaced with a proper production-ready bridge for later milestones.
 As such, we don’t want the attestation publishing being stopped due to some unexpected errors, so we can initially skip this check and keep publishing attestations and, if there are holes, submit them manually later.
-- Add a new entry to the mapping using the newAttestationId and storing the newAttestation.
+- Adds a new entry to the mapping using the newAttestationId and storing the newAttestation.
-- Emit a new `AttestationPosted(attestationId, attestation)` event.
+- Emits a new AttestationPosted(attestationId, attestation) event.

+### Submit Attestations Batch Method
-Another method might be useful in situations when the relayer goes down for some reasons and gets back online when multiple attestations have been published on NH:
+This method is used in the situation when multiple attestations have been published on New Horizen while the relayer is down but recovers later on.

 ```
 function submitAttestationsBatch(